qweasd1/Refactor/ideas/PS/CMU_SV_SE_v3.md

 ________________

 ##### Days in Citigroup
 The days in Citi is very exciting.
 It's my first time to see those giant system and how difficult to build and maintain them.
-During my days in Citi, one of my job was to develop an advanced data warehouse framework.
-Our goal
+This inspired me to think the question: why software is so complex and how to decrease this complexity.
+After work and practice with those complex sysytem for 1.5 years, I gradually realized the core of software development is to decompose the problem you are facing into suitable pieces and try to make those individual pieces easy to use.
+I applied this logic in a data integeration framework I developed recently.
+In traditional, when doing data integeration, people tends to write customized code mixed with the logic of parsing data, the logic of data-checking and the logic for processing integration in parallel.
+The program is hard to understood and usually contains duplicated logic.
+When working on this project, I first decomposed it into several domains like parsing, parallel processing, data-checking.
+Then I used some advanced technology like meta-programming to enhance each domains.
+For example, in parallel processing, I build a runtime engine to parallel the execution of data integeration automatically.
+For parsing, I first extract meta information from source data and let meta-program analysis them and generate the execution plan for the data integeration.
+I also build a GUI to let user input some necessary information for the parsing logic.
+The final result is, user can express their logic in a code-free way.
+The framework got greate success and I won an Award for Citi's Innovation Competition for it.